emilybstevens/stock-analysis/README.md

 # VBA of Wall Street
 Utilizing VBA to analyze stock market data for trends
 ## Overview of Project
-* What is VBA?
+VBA is a programming language used for Excel and other Microsoft programs.
 ### Purpose
-* What is the purpose of this project?
+The purpose of this project is to provide the client with a convenient way to analyze stock market data to assist in data-driven market decisions.
 ## Results
 * What are the results of our analysis?
 * Did refactoring the code make a difference in analysis speed?